 Citroen C4 Cactus review

-The Citroen C4 Cactus features bold styling cues and a high-tech interior, plus a comfortable ride
+The Citroen C4 Cactus features bold styling and a comfortable ride - and there's plenty of kit, too

 Our choice: Citroen C4 Cactus PureTech 110